Eight key legal reforms in 2023 that take Malaysia forward

-KUALA LUMPUR (Dec 29): Malaysia repealed, amended, enacted, and gave new interpretations to eight legal provisions this year that helped strengthen protection for women and children as well as advance the nation towards gender equality and more humane treatment of those convicted of certain crimes in the belief that people deserve second chances in life.
+MALAYSIA repealed, amended, enacted and gave new interpretations to eight legal provisions this year that helped strengthen protection for women and children as well as advance the nation towards gender equality and more humane treatment of those convicted of certain crimes in the belief that people deserve second chances in life.

-As the year comes to a close, here are the six key legislations made in 2023 as part of the Anwar government’s promise on institutional reforms and two laws that were struck out as unconstitutional by the Federal Court.
+As the year comes to a close, Malay Mail takes a look at six key legislations made in 2023 as part of the Anwar government’s promise on institutional reforms and two laws that were struck out as unconstitutional by the Federal Court.

 Four years after the Women’s Aid Organisation (WAO) called for an anti-stalking law, it finally came into force on May 31 this year after Parliament amended the Penal Code to introduce an extra provision – Section 507A.

-On March 29 this year, then deputy law and institutional reform minister Ramkarpal Singh cited a study by WAO and market research firm Vase.ai titled “Understanding Malaysians’ Experiences of Stalking” that found 36 per cent of Malaysians have experienced being stalked, and the fear that comes with it.
+On March 29 this year, then-deputy law and institutional reform minister Ramkarpal Singh cited a study by WAO and market research firm Vase.ai titled ‘Understanding Malaysians’ Experiences of Stalking’, which found 36 per cent of Malaysians had experienced being stalked, and the fear that came with it.

 The law intends to tackle gender-based crimes in which women are frequently victims.